-the period of 12 months beginning with the first day on which there is an initial obligations code in force; and ; (b) each successive period of 12 months. ( (3) OFCOM must prepare an interim report for- (a) the period of 3 months beginning with the first day on which there is an initial obligations code in force; and each successive period of 3 months, other than one ending at the same time as a period of 12 months under subsection (2). (b) But this is subject to any direction by the Secretary of State under subsection (4).
-(4) The Secretary of State may direct that subsection (3) no longer applies, with effect from the date given in the direction.
-A full report under this section must include- (5) an assessment of the current level of subscribers' use of internet access services to infringe copyright; a description of the steps taken by copyright owners to enable subscribers to obtain lawful access to copyright works; a description of the steps taken by copyright owners to inform, and change the attitude of, members of the public in relation to the infringement of copyright; an assessment of the extent of the steps mentioned in paragraphs (b) and (c); (d) an assessment of the extent to which copyright owners have made copyright infringement reports; (e) an assessment of the extent to which they have brought legal proceedings against subscribers in relation to whom such reports have been made; (f) an assessment of the extent to which any such proceedings have been against subscribers relation to whom a substantial number of reports have been made; and (g) in anything else that the Secretary of State directs OFCOM to include in the report. (h) An interim report under this section must include- (6) the assessments mentioned in subsection (5)(a), (e) and (f); and (a) ( (b) anything else that the Secretary of State directs OFCOM to include in the report. ( (7)
+the period of 12 months beginning with the first day on which there is an initial obligatio code in force; and ns each successive period of 12 months. (b) OFCOM must prepare an interim report for- (3) the period of 3 months beginning with the first day on which there is an initial obligation code in force; and (a) Is each successive period of 3 months, other than one ending at the same time as a period 12 months under subsection (2).
+But this is subject to any direction by the Secretary of State under subsection (4). (b) of The Secretary of State may direct that subsection (3) no longer applies, with effect from date given in the direction.
+(4) the A full report under this section must include- (5) an assessment of the current level of subscribers' use of internet access services to infrir copyright; (a) nge a description of the steps taken by copyright owners to enable subscribers to obtain law access to copyright works; a description of the steps taken by copyright owners to inform, and change the attitude members of the public in relation to the infringement of copyright; an assessment of the extent of the steps mentioned in paragraphs (b) and (c); (d) an assessment of the extent to which copyright owners have made copyright infringeme reports; (e) nt an assessment of the extent to which they have brought legal proceedings against subscribers in relation to whom such reports have been made; (f) an assessment of the extent to which any such proceedings have been against subscribe relation to whom a substantial number of reports have been made; and anything else that the Secretary of State directs OFCOM to include in the report. (h) An interim report under this section must include- (6) (a) the assessments mentioned in subsection (5)(a), (e) and (f); and (a) (b) anything else that the Secretary of State directs OFCOM to include in the report.
+(7)